Building momentum with design.

 My Role

-To start, I led building a design system from the existing product, suggesting updates along the way.
-There was no code-based design system existed so getting one adopted by the organization (which we did!) was also my goal.
+Led the definition and innovation of a design system for the existing product.
+Because there was was no code-based design system in place, getting one adopted by the organization (which we did!) was also my goal.

 Challenge